Roti Kukus recipe: tested and proven

 Place a large pan on the stove with enough water to steam for more than 25 minutes.
 The water should not touch the colander.
 Provide a colander with many cavities that fits perfectly in the pan (that is important) and a thin handkerchief or tea towel in which you will pour the batter.

-- Mix the eggs and all the sugar on high speed.
+- Mix the eggs and all the sugar and the pinch of salt on high speed.
 Mix on high speed until the batter it is fluffy and light yellow in color (mix for about 5 minutes).

 - Sieve the flour.